cdjq/DFRobot_RP2040_SCI/python/raspberrypi/README.md

   def get_refresh_rate(self):
     '''!
       @brief Get data refresh rate
-      @param rate Enum variable
-      @n eRefreshRateMs     ms-level, refresh at the actual refresh rate
-      @n eRefreshRate1s     1s, if the actual data refresh rate is less than this value, refresh at this rate, if greater than it, refresh at actual rate
-      @n eRefreshRate3s     3s, if the actual data refresh rate is less than this value, refresh at this rate, if greater than it, refresh at actual rate
-      @n eRefreshRate5s     5s, if the actual data refresh rate is less than this value, refresh at this rate, if greater than it, refresh at actual rate
-      @n eRefreshRate10s    10s, if the actual data refresh rate is less than this value, refresh at this rate, if greater than it, refresh at actual rate
-      @n eRefreshRate30s    30s, if the actual data refresh rate is less than this value, refresh at this rate, if greater than it, refresh at actual rate
-      @n eRefreshRate1min   1min, if the actual data refresh rate is less than this value, refresh at this rate, if greater than it, refresh at actual rate
-      @n eRefreshRate5min   5min, if the actual data refresh rate is less than this value, refresh at this rate, if greater than it, refresh at actual rate
-      @n eRefreshRate10min  10min, if the actual data refresh rate is less than this value, refresh at this rate, if greater than it, refresh at actual rate
       @return  List
       @n      The zeroth element in the list: error code
       @n      The first element in the list: refresh rate